Climate-based cabbage planting guide for Edmonton, Alberta

 When this crop disappoints in Edmonton, the issue is usually management rather than climate fit.
 Timing, consistency, and harvest decisions matter more than season length.

 In Edmonton, the local season usually gives cabbage plenty of breathing room when planting happens around May 6.
-Season length is often limited by late spring and an early-closing fall window, especially for warm-season crops.
 For a better local margin, gardeners usually do best in south-facing walls, raised beds, sheltered backyards, and urban heat pockets.
 Cooler spots like open windy yards, low frost pockets, and exposed sites that lose heat quickly often make timing tighter.
 For cabbage, the best local sites often help the crop get moving earlier and make timing a little more forgiving.

 For a broader local overview, see the Edmonton planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.